BYUignite/sootlib/README.md

 ### Short Term Design

 * Determine role of `SootState` object
-* Determine parameters needed for each chemistry model
 * Determine desired Cantera compatability features, ex. conversion between IdealGasMix and GasState - IdealGasMix is depreciated and it looks like modern Cantera usage is different than in old examples so desired functionality needs to be determined
-* Create test tools for things like generating classses

 ### Long Term Design